wally-labs/wally-beta/README.md

   - [x] test sendMessage call to openAI and check response
   - [x] stream ai responses
   - [x] queries messages are added to the Messages object to send to OpenAI
+  - [x] add function to stop request, and retry on error
   - [ ] structure response object so that we can personalize output
   - [ ] add error handling, cancelling & regeneration to UI using vercel SDK
   - [ ] add context window library and tokenizer, figure out embedding